Tesla Model S electric motor, drive & performance

 Tesla Model S electric motor, 0-60mph and acceleration

-The Tesla Model S Standard Range hits 0-60mph 4.0 seconds, while the Long Range version manages it in 3.7 seconds.
-Top speed is a constant throughout the range at 155mph.
+The Tesla Model S Long Range hits 0-62mph in 3.7 seconds, while the top speed is a constant throughout the range at 155mph.

 The Performance however gains a ‘high-performance’ rear motor, boosting power to 751bhp.
-This has a dramatic effect on the acceleration, dropping the official 0-60mph time to 3.0 seconds.
-Spend £8,700 on ‘Ludicrous Mode’ and that will fall even further to 2.4 seconds.
+This has a dramatic effect on the acceleration, dropping the official 0-60mph time to 2.4 seconds.
+‘Ludicrous Mode’ is a standard feature on Performance models these days, having previously been an expense extra.

 One of the main benefits of an electric motor is that 100% of the power is delivered instantly, unlike in a petrol or diesel car, which need to build up revs.
 This means you can blast past others on the motorway: 45-65mph is said to take just 1.2 seconds in the Performance.
 Compare this to the Jaguar I-Pace, which will do 0-62mph in 4.8 seconds regardless of trim level.